What happens after you pass your driving test?

-But what happens after you pass your driving test?
-Knowing your next steps can
+What happens after you pass your 2025 driving test?

 Passed driving test: what happens next?